 The EPA, however, issued guidance on permitting hydraulic fracturing that uses fluids containing diesel fuel under the UIC program, specifically as "Class II" UIC wells.
 At the same time, the White House Council on Environmental Quality is coordinating an administration-wide review of hydraulic fracturing practices and the EPA has commenced a study of the potential impacts of hydraulic fracturing activities on drinking water resources.
-The EPA has announced that it plans to propose standards in 2014 that such wastewater must meet before being transported to a treatment plant.
+The EPA has announced that it plans to propose standards that such wastewater must meet before being transported to a treatment plant.
+The final rule date is estimated to be March 2016.
 As part of these studies, the EPA has requested that certain companies provide them with information concerning the chemicals used in the hydraulic fracturing process.
-These studies, depending on their results, could spur initiatives to regulate hydraulic fracturing under the SDWA or otherwise.
+These studies, depending on their results, could spur additional initiatives to regulate hydraulic fracturing under the SDWA or otherwise.

 The EPA has adopted regulations under the federal Clean Air Act that establish new air emission controls for oil and natural gas production and natural gas processing operations.
 Specifically, the EPA's rule package includes Ne w Source Performance Standards for hydraulically fractured natural gas wells to address emissions of sulfur dioxide and volatile organic compounds, or VOCs, and a separate set of emission standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities.
 The final rule seeks to achieve a 95% reduction in VOCs emitted by requiring the use of reduced emission completions or "green completions" on all hydraulically-fractured gas wells constructed or refractured after January 1, 2015.
 The rules also establish specific new requirements regarding emissions from compressors, controllers, dehydrators, storage tanks and other production equipment.
 These rules require a number of modifications to our operations, including the installation of new equipment to control emissions from our wells by January 1, 2015.
 The EPA received numerous requests for reconsideration of these rules from both industry and the environmental community, and court challenges to the rules were also filed.
 The EPA may issue revised rules that are likely responsive to some of these requests.
 If revised, these rules could require modifications to our operations or increase our capital and operating costs without being offset by increased product capture.
 At this point, we cannot predict the final regulatory requirements or the cost to comply with such requirements with any certainty.
-In addition, the U.S. Department of the Interior published a revised proposed rule that would update existing regulation for hydraulic fracturing activities on federal lands, including requirements for disclosure, well bore integrity and handling of flowback water.
-EPA has announced that it is considering regulations under the Toxic Substance Control Act to require evaluation and disclosure of hydraulic fracturing.
+The BLM finalized regulations for hydraulic fracturing activities on federal lands.
+Among other things, the BLM rules impose new requirements to validate the protection of groundwater, disclosure of chemicals used in hydraulic fracturing and higher standards for the interim storage of recovered waste fluids from hydraulic fracturing.
+This rule is the subject of legal challenges and a federal district court in Wyoming has issued preliminary injunction temporarily delaying implementation of the BLM rule.
+In addition, the EPA has announced that it is considering regulations under the Toxic Substance Control Act to require evaluation and disclosure of hydraulic fracturing.

 In addition, there are certain governmental reviews either underway or being proposed that focus on environmental aspects of hydraulic fracturing practices.
-The federal government is currently undertaking several studies of hydraulic fracturing's potential impacts, most notably the EPA's study on the environmental impacts of hydraulic fracturing, the final results of which are not yet available..
+The federal government is currently undertaking several studies of hydraulic fracturing's potential impacts, most notably the EPA's study on the environmental impacts of hydraulic fracturing, the final results of which are not yet available.
 These ongoing or proposed studies, depending on their degree of pursuit and whether any meaningful results are obtained, could spur initiatives to further regulate hydraulic fracturing under the SDWA or other regulatory authorities.